Structure: Two Semesters

 - FIU in-state tuition (6 credits, $205.57 per credit)

-- Passport, visa, and other necessary documents
+- Passport, visa, UK ETA, and other necessary documents

 - Personal expenses